 Held annually since 1975 in the beautiful Austrian Alps, the Alpbach Summer School enjoys a long tradition of providing in-depth teaching on different topics of space science and technology, with the aim of advancing the training and working experience of European university students and young graduates.

 The purpose of the Summer School is to foster the practical application of knowledge derived from lectures, to develop organisational and group skills, and to encourage creativity.
 Teams will compete to design the best project, and will be judged by an independent jury of experts.

-This year, 60 students and young graduates in engineering and science from ESA’s Member, Associate, and Cooperating states* will be selected to participate in the 42nd edition of the Alpbach Summer School.
+This year, 60 students and young graduates in engineering and science from ESA’s Member, Associate, and Cooperating states* will again be selected to participate in the Alpbach Summer School.

 The participants will be exposed to some real-life challenges, such as long working days (before proposal submission) and an expectation that they are able to immediately apply knowledge and techniques that they have only recently been exposed to.
 They will also have to handle the trials of establishing and maintaining an international and multi-disciplinary team composed of both scientists and engineers.
 They will need to balance scientific objectives and requirements with the realistic constraints of mission design, spacecraft design, and mission cost.